Home

 Conclusion

 The `OCI Card vs Indian Visa` divide will only become sharper.
 For tourists and short-term business travelers, the eVisa system will continue to expand and become even more efficient—it’s a revenue generator.
 But for the OCI, don’t expect it to get easier.
 It is a gate-kept privilege, not a right.
 By 2026, we anticipate more stringent back-end checks and biometric linking for OCI applicants.
-The Indian government views the OCI as a tool to engage its skilled diaspora, not as a shortcut to residency for the merely curious.
+The Indian government views the OCI as a tool to engage its skilled diaspora, not as a shortcut to not meant for people who are just casually interested in staying.
 Choose your path based on your long-term intent, not short-term convenience.

 Q: I have an OCI card.
 Do I need to carry my foreign passport too?